hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Validation

-1. Role is existing in the system
+1. Role exists in the system
 2. Account has such role

 ## Grant permission